Regular Flex Vs Senior Flex: What’s the difference?

 Far from it.

-Of the many types of flex that a shaft can come in, there are usually two that make up the majority of clubs, the regular and the senior flex shaft.
+Of the many types of flex that a shaft can come in, there are usually two that make up the majority of clubs, the regular and the senior flex golf shafts.
 If you are one of those players that know next to nothing about these types of flex, look no further.

 Why Is Flex Important?

-Flex (engineering) is the measure of the stiffness of a golf club shaft and relates to how much the shaft will bend when a force is applied to it.
+Flex (engineering) is the measure of the stiffness of a golf club shaft and relates to how much the golf shaft will bend when a force is applied to it.

-A stiffer shaft will bend less, while a more flexible shaft will bend more.
-Ladies’ flex shafts are designed for female golfers with slower swing speeds and more flexibility.
+• Ladies' flex shafts are designed for female golfers with slower swing speeds and more flexibility.

-Senior flex shafts are designed for golfers in their early 50s, or those with slower swing speeds, who require a more flexible shaft.
-Regular flex shafts are designed for golfers with average swing speeds and are the most popular amongst all golfers.
+• Senior flex golf shafts are designed for golfers in their early 50s or those with slower swing speeds who require a more flexible shaft.

-Stiff flex shafts are designed for golfers with higher swing speeds and are intended to provide more control to the golfer.
+• Stiff flex shafts are designed for golfers with higher swing speeds and are intended to provide more control to the golfer.

-Extra stiff flex shafts are designed for golfers with the highest swing speeds and the greatest power, providing less flex and more accuracy.
+• Extra stiff flex golf shafts are designed for golfers with the highest swing speeds and the greatest power, providing less flex and more accuracy.
 It is important to be aware of the flex rating of your shafts because the wrong shaft for your swing speed can negatively impact your performance.

 It is recommended that you get fit for the proper flex for your game by a professional club-fitter.